On Some Information-geometric aspects of Hawking radiation: Quantum mechanics of Hawking radiation

-with $i=1,...,n$ the same as the probability space.
-The phase factors $S^i$, as is illustrated above, carry the information about the topological structures of the probability space.
-This still can be correct in the current case of black holes.
-Recall that Hawking radiation as topology changes of a fuzzy sphere $S^2_F$ was proposed in \cite{Silva2009318}.
-In this approach the fuzzy sphere Hilbert space is $(2J+1)$-dimensional and the selection rule for the area transition restricts the following $J\rightarrow J-1/2$ (where $J^{a}$ is the n-dimensional irreducible representation of $su(2)$ Lie algebra and $J$'s are half integers).
-We therefore see that the wave functions \eqref{21} can correspond to the wave functions $M$ defined on the fuzzy sphere, and the alterations of dimensions between odd and even identify the changes of topology characterized by the phase factors.
-Then the process of Hawking radiation as topology change or the spliting of $M$ into the main and the baby world with the degrees of freedom in the baby world inaccessible to observers in the main world, in the language of the above reconstruction, is a measurement of the quantum states to obtain the probabilties with the phase factors that characterize the topological structures being lost.
+where the $C$'s are CG coefficients.
+This is the process of Hawking radiation as topology change or the spliting of $M$ into the main and the baby world with the degrees of freedom in the baby world inaccessible to observers in the main world.
+In the language of the above reconstruction, is a measurement of the quantum states to obtain the probabilties with the phase factors that characterize the topological structures being lost.
 As a consequance, observers in the main world can not detect the change in the Hilbert space dimension or the fine-grained topology.
 What can be detected is the coarse-grained probabilility space under the quantum mechanical evolution.

 In order to show more details we first recall that the algebra $\text{Mat}_n$ of $n\times n$ matrices is the structure algebra of $S^2_F$, which can be generated, as is chosen above, by the SU(2) irreducible representation $J^a$.
 In terms of eigenvectors of $J^3$